Have Questions?

 Yes.
 Every student receives a tuition invoice via email two (2) weeks prior to the program start date and payment will be due (1) week later.
 Your selected payment schedule or financing option will NOT be reflected on your invoice.
 The invoice should reflect direct payments you previously made to Galvanize.
 If your invoice does not reflect any direct payments that you previously made, please contact bursar@galvanize.com.

 Prior to your program start date – please email your Enrollment Advisor.
-Please be advised that the application and approval process for loans and Income-Contingent Financing may take up to two weeks, which may require you to defer your start date.
+Please be advised that the application and approval process for loans may take up to two weeks, which may require you to defer your start date.
 Changes to your payment method are not permitted after your program begins.

 The Tuition Refund Policy is state-specific and is stated in your Student Enrollment Agreement.